-Assets with a useful life of over one year are recorded as items of property, plant and equipment (PPE).
+Tangible items held for use in the supply of non-life insurance services or administrative purpose with a useful life of over one year are recorded as property, plant and equipment (PPE).
 Items of PPE are initially recorded at acquisition cost, consisting of the purchase price (incl. customs duties and other non-refundable taxes) and expenses directly related to the acquisition, incurred upon bringing the assets to their present condition and location.

 Following initial recognition, an item of PPE is carried in the statement of financial position at its cost, less accumulated depreciation and any accumulated impairment losses.
 If the recoverable amount of the non-current asset item drops below its carrying amount, the asset is written down to its recoverable amount (the higher of fair value, less sales expenses, and value-inuse).
 Impairment tests will be conducted to determine whether the recoverable amount has dropped below the carrying amount, if there is any indication that the carrying amount may not be recoverable.
-Impairment losses are recognised in the statement of comprehensive income in "Insurance contract acquisition costs", "Claims handling expenses", and "Administrative expenses" depending on their function.
+Impairment losses are recognised in the statement of profit or loss and other comprehensive income in "Insurance contract acquisition costs", "Claims handling expenses", and "Administrative expenses" depending on their function.